acmmmhumand/ACMMM2025/README.md

-# Texture Comparison with SOTA Methods
+# Comparison with SOTA Methods

 ---